Do you have any questions? Email Us [email protected]

 Advanced Ceramic Materials (ACM) is a leading supplier of zirconia ceramic products of the highest quality for a wide range of applications.
 We are happy to provide advice on materials, design, and application.
 Feel free to contact us with any questions about ZrO2 or other ceramic materials that are not listed on the website.

-Q: What Are Different Forms of Stabilized Zirconia?
+What Are Different Forms of Stabilized Zirconia?

-A: Yttria stabilized zirconia - It is formed in a bid to stabilize the cubic crystal structure of zirconium dioxide at room temperature.
+Yttria stabilized zirconia - It is formed in a bid to stabilize the cubic crystal structure of zirconium dioxide at room temperature.
 To stabilize the crystal cubic structure of zirconium dioxide, manufacturers add yttrium oxide which is also known as yttria.
 Magnesia Stabilized Zirconia - It is even more temperature resistant than yttria-stabilized zirconia and has a lower thermal conductivity.
 Magnesia stabilized zirconia is a strong, tough, wear-resistant, and corrosion-resistant material.
 Calcia-Stabilized Zirconia - It is a form of stabilized zirconia formed by adding calcium oxide to zirconium dioxide.
 Its melting point is approximately 2700 °C and its density is about 5.6 g/cm3.
 Calcia-stabilized zirconia is usually used in making refractory materials.
 It is known to improve the density, thermal shock resistance, and corrosion resistance of such materials.
 It is also popularly used as a coating.
 Ceria Stabilized Zirconia - When it comes to resistance to moisture, ceria-stabilized zirconia is a better option than magnesia-stabilized zirconia as well as yttria-stabilized zirconia.
 It is commonly used as a component of sensors, fluid control systems, and pumps.
 Ceria-stabilized zirconia has high strength, corrosion resistance, and high-temperature resistance.

-Q: Can Zirconia Ceramics Be Used at High Temperatures?
+Can Zirconia Be Used at High Temperatures?

-A: Yes.
+Yes.
 Zirconia has excellent chemical inertness and corrosion resistance at temperatures well above the melting point of alumina.
 There are many grades of zirconia ceramics with different purity, and it can work in an environment of more than 1400 degrees.
 In theory, it can maintain its original characteristics under high temperature and low temperature conditions.

-Q: Which Is More Wear-Resistant, Zirconia Ceramics or Alumina Ceramics?
+Which Is More Wear-Resistant, Zirconia or Alumina?

 The hardness of zirconia ceramics is ≥HRA9, second only to the hardness of diamond, and its smooth surface has a small friction coefficient, which is an ideal material for wear-resistant products, especially in high-temperature oxidizing media or corrosive media.
 Further Reading: Performance Comparison between Zirconia Ceramics and Alumina Ceramics